the-rainbow-bridge/dc-sangha/src/content/resources/events/silent-illumination-retreat.md

 **Cost:** $700

-> For more information visit the [website](https://dharmadrumretreat.org/all-retreats/416/silent-illumination-retreat/)
+For more information visit the [DDR website](https://dharmadrumretreat.org/all-retreats/416/silent-illumination-retreat/)